nilsnolde/valhalla-qgis-plugin/README.md

 It features:
 - UI & processing algorithms to routing, isochrones, matrix & expansion endpoints for `pedestrian`, `bicycle`, `car`, `truck` & `motorcycle`
+- **all local** calculations after installing [`pyvalhalla-weekly`](https://pypi.org/project/pyvalhalla-weekly/) with the full flexibility of local Valhalla processes:
+  - start a local server while reading from remmote graphs, e.g. a tar file on some server (only support HTTP basic auth)
+  - build your own graph from a OSM PBF file
 - support for most[^1] of Valhalla costing options in both UI & processing algorithms for **all endpoints**, e.g.
   - time-dependent routing
   - exclude polygons to avoid user-defined areas